sosandroid/docker-bitwarden_rs-caddy-synology/readme.md

 ## Hardening

 Your Bitwarden_RS instance is now up and running.
 It is not yet hardened to brute-force attacks.
 Please, install Fail2ban to avoid loosing your account control.
 Here a way to run [Fail2Ban](https://github.com/sosandroid/docker-fail2ban-synology) in Docker on Synology NAS

+## To do

+Modifying `Caddyfile` to filter ip addresses allowed to access `/admin`.
+Does not work yet on Caddy V2.0 beta20. `ipfilter` directive not supported

 ## Collaboration
 Feel free to propose any optimization through pull requests